-- Collaborative activities, including multisite longitudinal studies of individuals with rare diseases, and/or clinical trials
+- Collaborative activities, including multisite longitudinal studies of individuals with rare diseases and/or clinical trials.

-- Pilot and demonstration projects
+- Pilot and feasibility projects

-- Access to information about rare diseases for basic and clinical researchers, academic and practicing physicians, patients, and the public
+- Access to information about rare diseases for basic and clinical researchers, academic and practicing physicians, patients, and the public.

-The RDCRN consists of 22 distinct clinical research consortia with a Data Management and Coordinating Center.
+The RDCRN consists of 20 distinct clinical research consortia with a Data Management and Coordinating Center.
 View descriptions of the current RDCRN consortia.

 RDCRN Clinical Trials

 RDCRN consortia support a broad range of clinical research, including clinical trials.
-However, NCATS' authorization (PDF - 408KB) limits specific support for clinical trials through pilot projects and within training programs to trials only through the end of Phase IIA.
+However, NCATS' authorization (PDF - 133.5KB) limits specific support for clinical trials through pilot projects and within training programs to trials only through the end of Phase IIA.